-ACTRA members vote “yes” to new 3-year agreement
+ACTRA Members vote “YES” to new three-year Agreement

 ACTRA (Alliance of Canadian Cinema, Television and Radio Artists) is the national union of professional performers working in the English-language recorded media in Canada.
-ACTRA represents the interests of 22,000 members across Canada – the foundation of Canada’s highly acclaimed professional performing community.
+ACTRA represents the interests of over 25,000 members across the country – the foundation of Canada’s highly acclaimed professional performing community.

 Media Contact: Carol Taverner, Public Relations Officer, ACTRA National, tel: 416-644-1519, email: firstname.lastname@example.org